2022 Prize Winner:

 S. Andrew Lloyd

-S. Andrew Lloyd won the inaugural commission of an art song cycle and was sung by international opera soprano Rachel Willis-Sørensen at its world premiere at Carnegie Hall on April 9, 2024.
+S. Andrew Lloyd won the inaugural commission of an art song cycle, which was premiered by international opera soprano Rachel Willis-Sørensen at Carnegie Hall on April 9, 2024.

 Devotional Poetry: Taking inspiration from poet Francis Thompson